StavrosOrf/MultiAgentLearning/README.md

-# multiagent_learning
+# Analyzing the Performance Impact of Combining Agent Factorization with Different Learning Algorithms for Multiagent Coordination.

-This project Implements (MA)DDPG, I-DQN, and (MA)-ES on a warehouse domain using multiple agent definitions with each learning algorithm, for purpose of comparing it to [CCEA](https://github.com/JenJenChung/multiagent_learning).
+This project implements various algorithms on a warehouse domain using multiple agent definitions with each learning algorithm, for purpose of comparing it to [CCEA](https://github.com/JenJenChung/multiagent_learning).

-This purpose implements the following algorithms on the warehouse domain/framework
+It contains implementations of the following algorithms on the warehouse domain/framework
  - ES
  - (MA)DDPG [Disabled] (use `-DENABLE_DDPG` to enable)
+ - I-DQN

+The Analysis of the results can be found in our [paper](https://dl.acm.org/doi/10.1145/3549737.3549773)

 ## Installation ##